 Though demanding and challenging, the course holds promise for students to experience the wonder and delight of discovery, beauty, and a sense of great accomplishment.

 In the course, students will learn how to:

-- Memorize and understand introductory Russian vocabulary
+Memorize and understand new Russian vocabulary

 Computer: You will need a stable, reliable computer, running with processor with a speed of 1 Ghz or better on one of the following operating systems: Mac OS X with MacOS 10.6 (Snow Leopard) or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do NOT recommending using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.

 High-Speed Internet Connection: You will also need access to high-speed Internet, preferably accessible via Ethernet cable right into your computer.
 Using Wi-Fi may work, but will not guarantee you the optimal use of your bandwidth.
 The faster your Internet, the better.
 We recommend using a connection with an download/upload speed of 5/1Mbps or better.
 You can test your Internet connection here.